WSU-janderson/project6-multiset-design-GrantBenR/DESIGN.md

 This design for a scene data table works because once it is set up, most actions performed on it have `O(1)` time complexity resulting in low performance overhead.
 While a `Sequence` or `AVLTree` are more performant to initialize at scale, because the other actions performed on the table significantly exceed that of the initialization, it performs better overall.

 The `SceneTable` implementation has a low level of abstractio with the core functions of searching and indexing being made as fast and as simple as possible.
 It is a simple idea, and a simple execution that results in a low performance overhead.
-The encapsulation is very good since the load times will be non-substantial, and the end user will not realize the extent of the behind-the-scenes work being done <a href="#1">[1]</a>.
+The encapsulation is very good since the load times will be non-substantial, and the end user will not realize the extent of the behind-the-scenes work being done <a href="#2">[1]</a>.
 Other systems in the game will be able to easily access data for the `actor_id` resulting in a composition where the program does not have to know much of anything about how `SceneTable` even works.
 New methods can easily be implemented that take advantage of its simple `HashTable` derived CRUD operations.

 ### Works Cited

+<div id="1"></div>

-<div id="1">[1] Cahill, Vinny. *Learning to Program the Object-Oriented Way with C#*. pp221-249. https://link.springer.com/chapter/10.1007/978-1-4471-0115-4_7.</div>
+<div id="2">[1] Cahill, Vinny. *Learning to Program the Object-Oriented Way with C#*. pp221-249. https://link.springer.com/chapter/10.1007/978-1-4471-0115-4_7.</div>